kyuupichan/electrumx/docs/protocol-methods.rst

 server.add_peer
 ---------------

-  This call is intended for a new server to get itself into a server's peers list, and should not be used by wallet clients.
+A newly-started server uses this call to get itself into other servers' peers lists.
+It sould not be used by wallet clients.

 **Signature**